Learning to Play Two-Player Perfect-Information Games without Knowledge: Introduction

-In the next section, we briefly present the game algorithms and in particular minimax with unbounded depth on which we base several of our experiments.
-We also present reinforcement learning in games, the game of Hex, the state of the art of game programs on this game, as well as other games on which experiments are performed.
-In the following sections, we propose different techniques aimed at improving learning performances and we expose the experiments carried out using these techniques.
-In particular, in Section~\ref{sec:Data-Usage}, we extends the tree bootstrapping (tree learning) technique to the context of reinforcement learning without knowledge based on non-linear functions.
-In Section~\ref{sec:Search-Algorithms-for-Learning}, we present a new search algorithm, a variant of unbounded minimax called \emph{descent}, intended to be used during the learning process.
-In Section~\ref{sec:Reinforcement-Heuristic}, we introduce reinforcement heuristics.
-Their usage is a simple way to use general or dedicated knowledge in reinforcement learning processes.
+In the next section, we briefly present game algorithms and in particular \emph{Unbounded Best-First Minimax} on which we base several of our experiments.
+We also present reinforcement learning in games and the games on which our experiments are performed.
+In the following sections, we propose different techniques aimed at improving learning performances and we expose the experiments carried out using these new techniques.
+In particular, in Section~\ref{sec:Data-Usage}, we extends the \emph{tree bootstrapping} (\emph{tree learning}) technique to the context of reinforcement learning without knowledge based on non-linear functions.
+In Section~\ref{sec:Search-Algorithms-for-Learning}, we present a new search algorithm, a variant of Unbounded Best-First Minimax called \emph{Descent}, intended to be used during the learning process.
+In Section~\ref{sec:Reinforcement-Heuristic}, we introduce \emph{reinforcement heuristics.} Their usage is a simple way to use general or dedicated knowledge in reinforcement learning processes.
 We study several reinforcement heuristics in the context of different games.
-In Section~\ref{sec:Search-Algorithms-for-Playing}, we propose another variant of unbounded minimax, which plays the safest action instead of playing the best action.
-This modified search is intended to be used after the learning process.
-In Section~\ref{sec:Ordinal-Distribution-and-Application}, we introduce a new action selection distribution and we apply it with all the previous techniques to design program-players to the game of Hex (size 11 and 13) and compare them to Mohex 3HNN.
-In Section~\ref{sec:Comparison-Exit-descent}, we compare the framework we propose with ExIt, a reinforcement learning framework without knowledge based on MCTS applied to Hex.
-Finally, in the last section, we conclude and expose the different research perspectives.
+In Section~\ref{subsec:Completion}, we introduce the\emph{ completion technique }for taking into account the resolution of states in the cases of Unbounded Minimax and Descent\emph{.} Section~\ref{sec:Ordinal-Distribution} introduce a new action selection distribution.

+Then, we combine previously introduced techniques into the algorithm called \emph{Athénan} and apply it in different contexts.
+In Section~\ref{sec:Application-to-Hex}, we apply Athénan to design program-players to the game of Hex (size $11$ and $13$) and compare them to Mohex 3HNN \citep{gao2018three}, the best Hex program (before Athénan), notably champion at Hex (size 11 and 13) during the $2018$ Computer Olympiad \citep{gao2019hex}.
+In Section~\ref{sec:Comparison-with-ExIt}, we compare Athénan with ExIt~\citep{anthony2017thinking}, the state-of-the-art reinforcement learning algorithm without knowledge at Hex.
+Then, in Section~\ref{sec:Application-at-Othello}, we apply Athénan to surpass the dedicated state-of-the-art at Othello.
+In Section~\ref{sec:Application-at-Arimaa}, we apply Athénan to surpass the dedicated state-of-the-art at Arimaa.
+In Section~\ref{fig:morpion}, we apply Athénan to reach the level of the dedicated state-of-the-art at Morpion Solitaire.

+Moreover, in Section~\ref{sec:Computer-Olympiad-Results}, we present the results of Athénan during the worldwide artificial intelligence competition on board games: the Computer Olympiad.